xiaoxiae/videos/18-lopt/SCRIPT.md

 To see what choices we have, we'll look at equalities where $x_2$ appears, which are $s_2$ and $s_3$, since these are the loose variables constraining it.
 We want to make either $s_2$ or $s_3$ tight but, as we see, only one of them keeps us in the area of valid solutions... so how can we calculate which one it is?

-Well let's simulate what happens when we move further in the selected direction.
+Well let's simulate what happens when we move in the selected direction.
-We see that $x_2$ is increasing and its value eventually reaches $4000$, which makes it equal to the constant value for the second equality, making $s_2$ tight.
+We see that $x_2$ is increasing and its value eventually reaches $4000$, which evens out the constant value for the second equality, making $s_2$ tight.
 Now if we were to go further, $s_2$ would have to go negative for the equality to still work, which is not allowed since all variables have to be non-negative!

-So, in other words, to calculate which variable to tighten, we're interested in the ratio between $x_2$ and the constants -- the closer to $0$ it is, the sooner we reach it.
+So, in other words, to calculate which variable to tighten, we're interested in the ratio between $x_2$ and the constants -- the larger it is, the sooner we reach it.
 And, as we've seen, it is indeed $s_2$, which we tighten.

-\todo{do this -- pan down, add the inequality and show that it's on the other side}
+Note that if it is greater than zero (for example if we had another equality like this one), we wouldn't want it since increasing $x_2$ in this case will never zero out the constant (since it's in opposite direction).
-Note that if it is greater than zero (for example if we had another equality like this one), we wouldn't want it since we could increase $x_2$ however we wanted but we still wouldn't reach the constant value.
+So what we actually want is the largest non-positive ratio.

 Now that we've loosened $x_2$ and tightened $s_2$, we still have to fix the equalities and the objective function -- remember that loose variables belong only on the left side, which now isn't the case, as you can see by the highlighted $s_2$s and $x_2$s.
 Swapping them solves the problem for the second equality, which we can now use as substitutes for the remaining $x_2$s.